mmomtchev/hadron-js/README.md

 Be sure to read the `README.xPacks.md` which details the experience of making this build work for the `magickwand.js` project.

+This option is currently in best-effort mode.
+It depends mostly on the quality of the Windows `clang` and `clang-cl` support of the various `conan` dependencies.
+It was not part of the original goals of the `hadron` project, but rather it was an interesting features that simply popped up along the way, given that `conan` and `xpm` provided all the necessary features.

 # Use in development and troubleshooting

 Launching `npm install` with `--verbose` and `--foreground-scripts` will show you the verbose output of the build process.